rfns/frontier/README.md

 # Configuring the router

 Each Router class provides a configuration method called `OnSetup()`.
 This method allows the developer to define how the Router should behave for certain situations.
-Configuration is made by using the helpers provided in the `%frontier` object.
+Configuration is made by using the helpers provided in the `%frontier` object which is composed by several modules to handle different tasks.

 ## Authentication